influxdata/influxdb-client-go/README.md

 ## Releases
 We will be using git-flow style releases, the current stable release will be listed in the master readme.

+## Requirements
+`influxdb-client-go` requires go version 1.12 or newer to build.